Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

 reasonable.
 Furthermore, this version does not need to be globally unique.
 Instead, it is expected to be meaningful only within the same backpack model.

+The backpack name gives a short name for the backpack, that can be used to identify the backpack when multiple backpacks are connected to the scout.
+In general, this name should be the same for all backpacks with the same model identifier (regardless of hardware version).
+It's also not forbidden for two backpacks with different model identifiers to use the same name.
+The name is mostly intended for user display, actual code running on the scout should use the model identifier to select backpacks to talk to instead.
+The format of the name is the same as that used for descriptor names, see below.

 .. admonition:: Rationale: Firmware version